JacobPStrock/JacobPStrock.github.io/_posts/2022-07-09-Non-Porportional Hazards Models for Patient Outcomes.md

 ![nonproportional hazards](/assets/images/Post_Images/nonproportional_hazards.jpeg)

-During the pandemic, I worked as part of a the team on the Northeast Big Data Innovation Hub on the project [_CritCOVIDView: A Critical Care Visualization Tool for COVID-19_](https://nebigdatahub.org/critcovidview/), where I created data processing pipelines, conducted statistical analysis for insight and trained statistical models for predicting patient outcome and the clinical influences on these outcomes.
+During the COVID-19 pandemic, I had the privelage to work on the Northeast Big Data Innovation Hub project [_CritCOVIDView: A Critical Care Visualization Tool for COVID-19_](https://nebigdatahub.org/critcovidview/).
+As part of a team, led with the clinical and research expertise of Todd Brothers PhD, PharmD and Mohammad Al-Mamun PhD, I created data processing pipelines, conducted statistical analysis for insight and trained statistical models for predicting patient outcome and the clinical influences on these outcomes.
 The core goal of this project was to develop predictive models and statistical insights to help clinicians make data driven medical decisions during the COVID crisis with the insights and analysis from high dimensional patient data.
 Recently,  some of the survival (aka time to event) modeling work was published in the medical journal [SAGE open Medicine](https://journals.sagepub.com/doi/10.1177/20503121221099359).
 In this post, I will summarize the modeling components of this paper that I worked on as part of the team.

 This project  targets analysis of the interaction between the prevalent and dangerous condition of Acute Kidney Injury (AKI), and the interaction with medications, patient demographics, and COVID infection.